25 facts about nuclear weapons

 Iran steps up uranium enrichment

 In response to the attack on its main nuclear facility in Natanz, Iran announced that it was enriching uranium at 60% for the first time.
 This was one of several moves Iran made in response to sanctions that would cut the time necessary to develop a nuclear weapon.
-It also announced it would install extra centrifuges needed for uranium enrichment and begin producing uranium metal, used in a weapon’s core, and the country has refused U.N. inspectors daily access to its sites.
+It also announced it would install extra centrifuges needed for uranium enrichment and begin producing uranium metal used in a weapon's core; the country has refused U.N. inspectors daily access to its sites.

 A weapon as large as a minivan